AlreadyBored/nodejs-assignments/assignments/template-rest/score.md

 ## Forfeits

 - **-200** Changes in tests or workflow
-- **-150** Full link to repsitory differs from https://github.com/%your-gihub-id%/nodejs2021Q4-service
+- **-150** Full link to repository differs from https://github.com/%your-gihub-id%/nodejs2021Q4-service
 - **-30% of max task score** Commits after deadline (except commits that affect only Readme.md, .gitignore, etc.)
 - **-20** No separate development branch
 - **-20** No Pull Request